bhagyashrianilugale/Currency_converter/README.md

 - Select the currency you want to convert from in the from dropdown menu.
 - Select the currency you want to convert to in the to dropdown menu.
 - Enter the amount you want to convert.
-- Click on get xchange-rate button or convert icon.
+- Click on get exchange-rate button or convert icon.
-  The converted amount will be displayed instantly.
+- The converted amount will be displayed instantly.

 ## APIs Used
 - Flag API: Used to fetch flag icons for each currency.